Tuberculosis

 Prevention

-Prevention of enteric fever includes both vaccination and undertaking food and water precautions whilst travelling in developing countries where typhoid is endemic.
-There is no specific vaccine for paratyphoid fever however there is some evidence to suggest that administration of the oral typhoid fever vaccine can provide some cross protection against paratyphoid fever.
+Prevention of typhoid fever includes both vaccination and undertaking food and water precautions whilst travelling in developing countries where typhoid is endemic.

 Vaccines